 - Flashy jewellery.

-Set your mind compass to embrace everything Egypt has to offer and go with the expectation that your trip will be an adventure!
+Set your mind compass to embrace everything Egypt has to offer.
+Go with the expectation that your trip will be an adventure and that you now know what clothes to wear in Egypt!

 Have you been to Egypt?
-What was on your packing list?
+What was on your Egypt packing list?
 Did you forget anything you wish you’d taken with you?
 Do let me know in the comments below.
 As always, I’d love to hear about your experiences x